The Lake District and Cumbria

-Cumbria is home to the English Lake District and is a predominantly rural county, considered one of the most beautiful regions of the UK.
-Cumbria includes the whole of the Lake District, now a UNESCO World Heritage Site, also known as The Lakes or Lakeland, the Eden Valley, the North Pennines, the Furness Peninsula, and part of the Yorkshire Dales.
+As well as the whole of the Lake District, also known as The Lakes or Lakeland and now a UNESCO World Heritage Site, Cumbria includes the Eden Valley, the North Pennines, the Furness Peninsula, and a small part of the Yorkshire Dales.

 Use the menu bar to find over 1,500 pages of information on everything to do with the Lake District & Cumbria.
 Where to stay, places to visit, indoor and outdoor activities, what’s on and so, so much more.